 But the main and unchanging thing in Meir's work is the creation of exceptionally life-affirming plots.

 This is a conscious choice of the artist.
 The Israeli is convinced that the task of art is to inspire a person, to cause joy.
 It is the spirituality from art that leads to catharsis, and emotional upheavals from tough topics - to anguish and spiritual breakdown.

 The artist's task is to arouse feelings in a person's soul that bring him closer to the Almighty.
 And this is love, kindness, admiration for beauty, generosity.

 The space in which the paintings are located is filled with a state of well-being and joy.
 And these sensations are greatly enhanced when the master himself appears next to the canvas.

-The main expression of all Rami Meir's work is the meaning of life is to help millions find the meaning of life!
-That is, to bring as many people as possible to a state of happiness, creativity and, as a result, the ability to help other people.
-Perhaps, today there is no more urgent task than this one.
+The backbone statement within Rami Meir’s entire art is as follows: the purpose of life is to help the millions find their purpose!
+It means helping as many people as possible to become happy, creative and, as a result, able to help others.
+In current times, there is probably no other goal of more relevance than this one.

 In the artist's studio, courtyards, markets, shops, houses and faces of Mountain Jews of the end of the nineteenth century coexist with images of modern Israel.
 Melancholic landscapes with motifs of hermitage interact with the abundant pomegranate orchards of Azerbaijan and finish with images of fabulous trees, which either dreamed of the artist in childhood, or already in adulthood led him into the ideal world of positivist magical realism.